-- 2.191 Post-graduate scholarships: the Rose M. Cassin Memorial Scholarship, the Reverend J.H.
-Conway Memorial Scholarship and the Doreen Brady Memorial Scholarship, each to the maximum amount of \$10,000.00, may be awarded annually.
-Each of these three scholarships may be shared by more than one member. - 2.192 Fellowships: the Margaret Lynch Memorial Fellowship, the Cecilia Rowan Memorial Fellowship and the Mary C. Babcock Memorial Fellowship, each to the maximum amount of \$10,000.00, may be awarded annually.
-Each of these three fellowships may be shared by more than one member. - 2.193 A minimum of \$10,000.00 shall be provided annually for the Joan Kamps Memorial Bursaries. - 2.194 Any and all funds not awarded in a given year by way of fellowships or scholarships shall be used to provide further funding for the Joan Kamps Memorial Bursaries.
+- 2.193 Post-graduate scholarships: the Rose M. Cassin Memorial Scholarship, the Reverend J.H.
+Conway Memorial Scholarship, the Doreen Brady Memorial Scholarship, the Michael Ennett Memorial Scholarship, and the Shannon Hogan Memorial Scholarship each to the maximum amount of \$10,000.00, may be awarded annually.
+Each of these five scholarships may be shared by more than one member.
+(AGM 2024) - 2.194 Fellowships: the Margaret Lynch Memorial Fellowship, the Cecilia Rowan Memorial Fellowship and the Mary C. Babcock Memorial Fellowship, each to the maximum amount of \$10,000.00, may be awarded annually.
+Each of these three fellowships may be shared by more than one member. - 2.195 A minimum of \$10,000.00 shall be provided annually for the Joan Kamps Memorial Bursaries. - 2.196 Any and all funds not awarded in a given year by way of fellowships or scholarships shall be used to provide further funding for the Joan Kamps Memorial Bursaries.